 Dr. Eric Pierce is a full-time clinician scientist.
 He is the Director of the Inherited Retinal Disorders Service and the Berman-Gund Laboratory for the Study of Retinal Degenerations, the Director of the Ocular Genomics Institute at Mass.
-Eye and Ear, and the Solman and Libe Friedman Associate Professor of Ophthalmology at Harvard Medical School.
+Eye and Ear, and the Solman and Libe Friedman Professor of Ophthalmology at Harvard Medical School.

 As a group, retinal degenerations are a common cause of blindness.
 The overall goal of Dr. Pierce's clinical and research program has been to improve the understanding of the molecular bases of inherited retinal degenerations and related cilia disorders so that rational therapies can be developed for these diseases.